Description

 Gog is the Antichrist (v17)

 In verse 17 God asks rhetorically (implying that he is), "Are you the one of whom I spoke in former days by my servants the prophets of Israel, who prophesied in those days that I would bring you against them?".
 This indicates that Gog is not some isolated character, but one of whom the bible speaks repeatedly.
 Scripture gives him various different names and titles.
 Most often, Christians refer to him as the Antichrist, a title that is given to him by the Apostle John (1 John 2:18).
 He is called 'the Assyrian' by Isaiah (10:17, 14:25 and 30:31) and by Micah (5:5).
 One complication of Gog and Magog is that they are mentioned in Revelation 20:8 in relation to the rebellion at the end of the Millennium.
-Consequently, some Christian scholars have identified the Gog and Magog war as distinct from Antichrist's war at the end of this present age.
-If you take that position, verse 17 gives you a problem, because it begs the question, 'Where else is Gog described by the prophets?'.
+Consequently, some Christian scholars identify the Gog and Magog war as distinct from Antichrist's war at the end of this present age.
+If you take that position, verse 17 gives you a problem because it begs the question, 'Where else is Gog described by the prophets?'.
 It is better to see the Gog and Magog war as having its main fulfilment at the end of this age, but having some kind of second fulfilment at the end of the Millennium.
 Perhaps at the end of the Millennium, Satan will follow a similar strategy, even though it failed the first time.

 In the 1st century AD, the Jewish historian, Flavius Josephus, in Antiquities, Book 1, Chapter 6.1, wrote "For Gomer founded those whom the Greeks now call Galatians, [Galls,] but were then called Gomerites.
 Magog founded those that from him were named Magogites, but who are by the Greeks called Scythians.
 Now as to Javan and Madai, the sons of Japhet; from Madai came the Madeans, who are called Medes, by the Greeks; but from Javan, Ionia, and all the Grecians, are derived.
 Thobel founded the Thobelites, who are now called Iberes; and the Mosocheni were founded by Mosoch; now they are Cappadocians".